jpwilliams/remit/docs/_api/request.md

 ### Set options

 `request.options(options)` allows you to set the current options for the request.
-This can be done at any point in a `request`'s life but will not affect timeouts for requests that have already been sent.
+This can be done at any point in a `request`'s life but will not affect requests that have already been sent.

 {% highlight js %}
 const getUser = remit